CIEE-Living-Data-Project/Fall2022_Super/code/ReadMe.txt

-This is code to make a simple graph.
+This is code makes the preregistration document.
+The main file also runs code here to make the output graph.